 When Size Matters

-This project was easy on skill, time and budget and the options are limitless!
+This project was easy on the skill, time and budget and the options are limitless!

 However, the grey stones in the front of our RV that were glued to the front of metal knobs have held up really well.
 I recently purchased more of the black knobs and glued the same grey stones onto those for our bedroom – this time using a small tube of Liquid Nails perfect glue.
 So far so good with these guys.